jrief/django-formset/docs/source/richtext-extensions.rst

   Example: ``{src: JSON.parse(elements.image.dataset.fileupload).download_url}`` maps the download URL of an uploaded image of an input element named ``image`` to the attribute ``src`` of the editor's document state implementing the mark extension ``<img src="…" />``.
-* **The name of a function followed by empty brackets**: This function must be added to the extension script, as explained in the previous section.
-It takes a HTMLFormControlsCollection_ as its only argument and must return a plain JavaScript object which then is mapped onto the editor's document state.
+* **The name of a function followed by empty brackets**, ie. ``()``: This function must be an attribute of the object declared inside the extension script as explained in the previous section.
+  It takes an HTMLFormControlsCollection_ as its only argument.
+This collection contains all the fields of the given dialog form.
+The function must return a plain JavaScript object which then is merged into the editor's document state.

 .. _HTMLFormControlsCollection: https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormControlsCollection